nus-cs2103-AY2425S2/ip/docs/README.md

 ### Note
 * Event task label is `E`
-* `datetime` for `/from` must not be after that fo `/to`
+* `datetime` for `/from` must not be after that for `/to`
-* May be in the past
+* Can be in the past

 ## Fixed duration tasks
-Adds a task with a description and takes a duration to complete.
+Adds a task with a description and a required duration to complete

 ### Usage
 `fixed {description} /hr {hours} /min {minutes}`